cnunciato/ghost-cookbook/README.md

 ## Overview

 [Ghost](http://docs.ghost.org/) is a great little blog engine, but it's not the easiest thing to work with if you're a Web developer into configuration management.
-Installing new versions [is a pain](http://docs.ghost.org/installation/upgrading/), there's no great way to customize a theme (other than working over FTP and keeping your fingers crossed), and it doesn't suggest much of a workflow for keeping your site under revision control.
+Installing new versions [is a pain](http://docs.ghost.org/installation/upgrading/), there's no great way to customize a theme, and it doesn't suggest much of a workflow for keeping your site under revision control.
 This cookbook aims to fix all that by letting you work locally, test locally, commit to Github and use Chef to bring everything together, deploy and manage it.

 ### Assumptions